 Google’s pushed its Android 12 beta to Pixel devices and select phones from other manufacturers.
-And while it might be tempting to install the beta, it’s plagued by a number of issues.
+And while it might be tempting to install the beta, it’s plagued by a number of problems.

-The Android 12 release date lands this fall, but you can give the new operating system a try right now if you own a Pixel 5, Pixel 4a, Pixel 4a (5G), Pixel 4, Pixel 3a, Pixel 3a XL, Pixel 3, Pixel 3 XL, or an eligible device from ASUS, OnePlus, OPPO, Realme, Sharp, Tecno, TCL, VIVO, Xiaomi, or ZTE.
+The official Android 12 release date lands in the fall, but you can give the new operating system a try right now if you own a Pixel 5a, Pixel 5, Pixel 4a, Pixel 4a (5G), Pixel 4, Pixel 3a, Pixel 3a XL, Pixel 3, Pixel 3 XL, or an eligible device from ASUS, OnePlus, OPPO, Realme, Sharp, Tecno, TCL, VIVO, Xiaomi, or ZTE.

 If you’re debating a move to the Android 12 beta, you should be familiar with these issues before you install the software.
 And if you’re already running the Android 12 beta on your device, you should keep an eye out for problems.